RamakrishnanSU/RNA-Sequencing/README.md

 ### 📝 Project Overview

-This study utilized publicly available RNA-Seq data from Eswaran et al. (2012) [cite\_start](GEO accession **GSE52194**) to explore subtype-specific gene expression patterns, which is critical for developing targeted therapies and understanding cancer heterogeneity[cite: 13, 18, 20, 24, 25, 30].
+This study utilized publicly available RNA-Seq data from Eswaran et al. (2012) (GEO accession **GSE52194**) to explore subtype-specific gene expression patterns, which is critical for developing targeted therapies and understanding cancer heterogeneity.

 The dataset comprises **12 paired-end RNA-Seq libraries**, with three biological replicates for each condition: